 Diabetes due to drugs or chemicals

-Diabetes may occur as an adverse effect of certain drugs and chemicals, some of them are included here:
+Diabetes may occur as an adverse effect of certain drugs and chemicals, including:

 Diabetes due to viral infection

 In congenital rubella, caused by the rubella virus, the islet cells of the pancreas may be destroyed.
-It results in the deficiency of insulin hormone leading to type 1 diabetes.
-The human cytomegalovirus (CMV) can also contribute to the development of diabetes, as pancreatitis may occur in the disease progression.
+It results in the deficiency of insulin hormone leading to type-1 diabetes.
+The human cytomegalovirus (CMV) can also contribute to the development of diabetes, as pancreatitis may occur as the disease progresses.

 Diabetes due to immunological defects

-In certain autoimmune diseases, such as stiff person syndrome (SPS), endocrine glands may get harmed that negatively influences the beta cells of the pancreas, resulting in type 1 diabetes.
-Other immunological defects that cause diabetes are the presence of anti-insulin receptor antibodies that block the insulin receptors of the cells, resulting in type 1 diabetes mellitus.
+In certain autoimmune diseases, such as stiff person syndrome (SPS), the endocrine glands may get harmed.
+This negatively influences the beta cells of the pancreas, resulting in type-1 diabetes.
+Other immunological defects that cause diabetes are the presence of anti-insulin receptor antibodies that block the insulin receptors of the cells, resulting in type-1 diabetes mellitus.